pete-lawson/cookiecutter-reproducible-research/README.md

 You need `cookiecutter` and `snakemake` installed.

-To create a new experiment run
+To create a new experiment run:

 ```
 cookiecutter https://github.com/pete-lawson/cookiecutter-reproducible-research